-In general, bank guarantees are not acceptable collateral.
-However, except in rare exceptional circumstances and subject to regulatory prior approval, a guarantee fully backed by collateral that is realisable on a same day basis may serve as acceptable collateral.
-An explicit guarantee from the relevant central bank of issue would constitute acceptable collateral providing it is supported by the legal framework applicable to and the policies of the central bank; from the Reserve Bank and other relevant authorities.
+43 In general, guarantees are not acceptable collateral.
+However, in rare circumstances and subject to regulatory approval, a guarantee fully backed by collateral that is realisable on a same day basis may serve as acceptable collateral.
+An explicit guarantee from the relevant central bank of issue would constitute acceptable collateral providing it is supported by the legal framework applicable to and the policies of the central bank.